 NAS is very easy to deploy and simple to manage.
 If the solution is not too large-scale, then a layman can handle the connection and configuration.
 SAN in this regard is much more demanding - to connect and configure this solution, you need a good administrator.

 NAS is great for sharing files within a company: all employees have access to the data they normally need for work.
 Keep in mind, however, that the files that are shared on the NAS system should not be modified too often.
 This solution is also great for archiving big data, especially unstructured data (such as video), so if you need storage for CCTV recordings, NAS is a great option.
-Another good use for this storage dedicated server is to expand the memory of a virtual or physical server for data that does not have to be constantly read or overwritten.
+Another good use for this storage dedicated server is to expand the memory of a virtual or physical node for data that does not have to be constantly read or overwritten.

 Because SANs provide high performance and availability with low latency, this storage system is used for data that changes frequently and requires fast access.
 As for the price, today SAN is much cheaper than even just a few years ago, and therefore is available to a wide range of companies, but its maintenance still requires significant expenditure.
 However, if your project involves the storage of extremely confidential information, all the while requiring high availability, then here SAN is far and away the best choice.
-This makes SAN best for online stores and applications that work with databases or active data that is impractical or impossible to store on the application server.
+This makes SAN best for online stores and applications that work with databases or active data that is impractical or impossible to store on the application node.
 Other common uses are for fast large data backups and video streaming.

 As it is clear from the above, NAS and SAN are used for different purposes.
-Moreover, today these solutions are often combined - after all, thanks to multi-protocols, servers easily exchange data with a NAS within a SAN.
-So to answer the question "Which storage server do I choose to rent?" you should clearly understand what purpose you are going to use the storage for, and based on that, make your decision.
+Moreover, today these solutions are often combined - after all, thanks to multi-protocols, nodes easily exchange data with a NAS within a SAN.
+So to answer the question "Which storage node do I choose to rent?" you should clearly understand what purpose you are going to use the storage for, and based on that, make your decision.

 Data storage virtualization is in high demand, and not by accident.
 It can rightfully be called one of the most worthwhile investments in any project.